 Capella’s most recently recognized hospitals include:

 - National Park Medical Center – Hot Springs, AR

 - Saint Mary’s Regional Health System – Russellville, AR

 - Willamette Valley Medical Center – McMinnville, OR

 Two of those hospitals were also invited to participate in the pilot-testing of the Exchange website in November 2010.
 Pilot hospitals were selected based on an analysis conducted by The Joint Commission of three years of performance measure data on eight surgical care measures and their achievement of three milestones: statistically significant improvement in performance on at least one surgical care measure; improvement that resulted in measure rates that met or exceeded national targets for the measure (typically rates that exceeded 90 percent); and improvement sustained for at least six months.
-The Capella hospitals among that select group were Saint Mary’s Regional Medical Center and Willamette Valley Medical Center.
+The Capella hospitals among that select group were Saint Mary’s Regional Health System and Willamette Valley Medical Center.

 About Capella Healthcare

 Capella Healthcare partners with communities to build strong local healthcare systems that are known for high quality patient care and excellent service.
 Based in Franklin, Tenn., Capella owns and/or operates 13 general acute-care hospitals in seven states.
 With the philosophy that all healthcare is local, Capella collaborates with each hospital’s medical staff, board and community leadership to take care to the next level.
 The company has access to significant leadership and financial resources, reinvesting 100% of net cash flow into its family of hospitals to strengthen and expand services and facilities.
 For more information, visit the company’s website at www.CapellaHealthcare.com